alanwhite/sub-lic-spec/CONTRIBUTING.md

-# Contributing to Subscription Licensing System
+# Contributing to Subscription Licensing System Specification

 Thank you for your interest in contributing to this project!
-This document provides guidelines and instructions for contributing.
+This repository contains the design specification for a subscription licensing system with certificate authentication.

 ## Code of Conduct